MachinisteWeb/node-atlas/README.md

 ### Overview ###

-This repository contains :
+This repository contains:
 - API documentation of NodeAtlas.
-To generate it, execute command `node generate-doc-index.na` from root.
+To generate it, execute command `node generate-doc-index.na` from root,
 - all required files to generate the NodeAtlas official website.
 To generate it, execute command `node generate-website.na` from `src/` folder.

-This website run without Node.js or other executable.
-Any HTTP server can run NodeAtlas, and in our case, it's Github that do the job with `gh-pages` system.
+This documentation and website run without Node.js instance or other executable.
+Any HTTP server can run it, and in our case, it's GitHub that do the job with `gh-pages` system.